goooooouwa/writings/_posts/productivity/2021-04-24-how-to-use-news2kindle.md

 Accoridng to the [doc](https://devcenter.heroku.com/articles/scheduler#known-issues-and-alternatives):

 > Scheduler is a free add-on with no guarantee that jobs will execute at their scheduled time, or at all:
 >
 > In very rare instances, a job may be skipped.
 > In very rare instances, a job may run twice.

-Take a look at this log below.
-Notice the time of the scheduler start and actual worker run:
+Take a look at the log shown below.
+Notice the time of the scheduler start and actual worker run.

 ![](https://i.imgur.com/Gb18CrL.png)